 1. Automate Everything?

 Knowing when you have enough test automation coverage can be a tough realization.
-The test engineers we speak on a day to day basis seem to be constantly grappling with these questions:
+The test engineers we speak to on a day to day basis seem to be constantly grappling with these questions:

 - What constitutes an adequate degree of test automation coverage?